1byinf8/GERPA---Enterprise-Resource-Planning-and-Analysis/README.md

 - Adding an analytics dashboard for key business metrics.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under Satwik Kashyap.